 In addition to writing letters, reading was a favorite pastime which she shared with her children.
 In her early retirement years, Lauretta would volunteer with the local literacy program, and spent hours volunteering at the Frank J. Basloe Library in Herkimer helping people learn how to read.

 In addition to her children, Kathy (Tim) Franklin and David (Janine) Phillips, survivors include her sister, Elaine Sue Polinsky and her Babcock nieces and nephews and great-nephews, including Albert Young, Amanda Laubough, Carol (Scott) Maynard, Nick (Cheryl) Ernest-Maynard and Nicole Young and Isaac Borgstrom.
 On the Phillips side, Lauretta leaves behind Earl Phillips, Jr., Carol Phillips, Jimmy Phillips, Lisa Polley, Debbie Albright, Earl Phillips III, Harold Phillips, son-in-law Larry Listovich and grandchildren, Jay Warner, Michele Vandawalker, Chrissy Webb, and Annie Perry, their spouses and children, and numerous other grandchildren and great grandchildren.
 Also feeling the emptiness left by her passing are her best friend Beverly (Eric) Lawson and the daughters of her predeceased best friend, Peggy Depew: Sandy Depew, Michele Carlson, Cheryl Depew Hicks, Theresa Herman, and their families.
-In addition to her husband and best friend, Lauretta is also predeceased by her brother, Arthur Kenyon Babcock, her niece Lauretta Young, and her daughter-in-law, Jeanne Listovich.
+In addition to her husband and best friend, Lauretta is also predeceased by her brother, Arthur Kenyon Babcock, her niece Lauretta Young, and her step-daughter Jeanne Listovich.